cwang1004/programming/README.md

  	- What does void mean?
  	- Where do parameters go?

-## Second Part
+### Second Part
  - Create a static method that anybody can use, name it whatever you want
  - The return type of this method is float
  - This method has 3 int parameters, you can name them whatever you want
  - Return the value of the first parameter multiplied by the second parameter then divided by the third.
  - ('\*' and '/' symbols do multiplication and division respectively)
  - Call this method with any 3 integers of your choice and print out the result in your main program.

-Question:
+## Third Part
+ - Do a brief review of all the things we've learned (types, loops, prints, methods, +, -, *, /)
+ - Experiment with different combinations of these things, mess around a little bit, make educated guesses.
+ - You have learned enough about java to experiment on you own now.
+Time to let loose your curiosity.

+#### Question (From Susie):
 	So "*" is multiplication and "/"is divide?
+	Yes!